 From his Sleeping by the Mississippi project.
 Courtesy Magnum Photos

-Before I ever saw or heard a recording of Robert Penn Warren, I had imagined, based solely on having read his award-winning novel of shifty Louisiana political types when I was pretty young, that he had a very distinct accent.
+Before I ever heard a recording of Robert Penn Warren, I had imagined, based solely on having read All the King’s Men when I was pretty young, that he had a very distinct accent.
 The kind of accent belonging to someone who, when describing a favorite friend or colleague to a third party, might settle on the word august.
-The sort of person who laughs hearty baritone laughs and is always reaching deep into a jacket pocket for their pipe, less to puff on than to have something to gesture with while using the word august.
-Warren, who in 1947 won the Pulitzer Prize for All The King’s Men, was born in Guthrie, Kentucky, in April of 1905.
-And he certainly did have an accent, though I discovered on hearing a recording of him (he was reciting some of his poetry) that its inflexions and cadences didn’t jibe at all with what I’d imagined.
+The sort of person who laughs hearty baritone laughs and is always reaching deep into a jacket pocket for their pipe, less to puff on than to gesture with.
+Warren was born in Guthrie, Kentucky, in April of 1905, and he certainly did have an accent, though I discovered on finally hearing a recording of him (he was reciting some of his poetry) that its inflections and cadences didn’t jibe at all with what I’d imagined.
 A day or two after first hearing his voice, the memory of it began to revert to my impressionistic substitute.
-Shortly thereafter it was all that was left.
+Shortly thereafter, the real thing was gone.

-I go back and forth about not having an accent.
+I go back and forth about this.
 On the one hand, accents can tie us to our homelands (recall the recent colloquialism map in the New York Times that could pinpoint your city of origin based on your naming preference for a rolly-poly/potato bug/pill bug/whatever that, based on my social media feeds, was very popular).
 They are also a primary—if cursory—identifier of difference.
-This seems particularly true in the Southern case, which is a class of accents so readily identifiable and so symbolically loaded that it is somehow reflected even in certain kinds of Southern food (i.e. banana puddin’—no kidding).
+This seems particularly true in the Southern case, which is a class of accents so readily identifiable and so symbolically loaded that it is somehow reflected even in certain kinds of Southern food (i.e. banana puddin’).
 We’re quick to peg judgments to such superficialities, despite turning our noses up at the thought of being pegged that way ourselves.

 The destruction of the Southern elite in the Civil War, Mencken wrote, left only a “a mob of peasants” to people the place.

-There must be something distinctly Latinate in my conception of Warren, hence the Latinate august and not the Nordic jolly, or Germanic wise.
+There must be something distinctly Latinate in my conception of Warren, hence august and not, say, the Nordic jolly or Germanic wise.
 There is certainly something Latinate in the bulk of Southern writing that predates the 1930s.
 A reflexive interest in the past, reverent rather than probing in temperament, was, a century ago, both a central feature of Southern letters and its most egregious failing.
 Warren, along with eleven others—Andrew Lytle, Allen Tate, John Crowe Ransom, and Donald Davidson were the most prominent among them—constituted a group known as the Southern Agrarians, and they were principle defenders of that tendency.